chiyuwei/chiyuwei.github.io/_pages/projects.md

 - **Advised by**: Dr. Mohammad Soleymani and Dr. Meiqing Zhang
 - **Duration**: 2023.05 - Present
 - **Details**:
-  - Embarked on a comprehensive examination of partisan biases in inflation news coverage across multimodal media channels.
-This research entailed a deep dive into how various media outlets, with different political leanings, chose to select and present information about inflation.
+  - Conduct a comprehensive study on inflation-related video content by leveraging both facial and text analysis.
+The aim is to unveil inherent network narratives and biases, highlighting the contrasting stances of major media outlets on the topic.
-  - Executed a detailed multimodal content analysis on a variety of sources, including newspaper editorials, cable television transcripts, and video clips from January 2020 to December 2022.
+  - Lead the implementation of video preprocessing techniques, specifically using Pyannote-video and OpenFace2.
+These tools enable accurate deciphering of facial expressions and their correlation with underlying media biases.
-  - Initial findings revealed significant differences in partisan emotion framing between television news and newspapers.
-The presence of stronger partisan cues leads to greater emotionality, and extremity, revealing the pivotal role emotion framing plays in shaping partisan narratives.
+  - Find that the sentiment derived from Action Units consistently aligns with results from text analysis, indicating biases in FOX News and MSNBC, while CNN maintains relative balance.

 ### Classification of Political Extremists and Moderate Users on Twitter
 - **Advised by**: Dr. Emilio Ferrara and Dr. Luca Luceri
 - **Duration**: 2023.03 - Present
 - **Details**:
-  - Pioneered a novel methodology, False-Supervised Learning, to accurately classify Twitter users based on their political leanings, distinguishing between extremist and moderate users.
+  - Introduced a pioneering methodology, False-Supervised Learning, aimed at  classifying Twitter users based on political leanings and distinguishing between extremist and moderate stances.
-  - Through this innovative technique, extremist or moderate labels are attributed to users according to their ideological scores.
-A distinct BERT classification model is trained and fine-tuned for each proportion split using the labeled data.
+  - Users are categorized as extremist or moderate using derived ideological scores.
+Transformer-based models are subsequently trained on various proportion splits of this labeled data.
-  - The model demonstrating superior precision in distinguishing between moderate and extremist ideologies is chosen as the optimal solution.
-This model will help define an ideological threshold, effectively categorizing users into the respective ideological categories.
+  - The most precise model in differentiating between moderate and extremist ideologies is selected as the optimal approach.
+This refined model provides a more apparent ideological threshold.

 ### Retrieving False Claims on Twitter during the Russia-Ukraine Conflict
 - **Advised by**: Dr. Emilio Ferrara and Dr. Luca Luceri